hanno-meister/synalinks/README.md

 program.summary()
 ```

-Or a plot (usefull to document your system):
+Or a plot (Useful to document your system):

 ```python
 synalinks.utils.plot_program(